ScionResearch/multi-material-printer/README.md

    sudo ./tools/startAP.sh
    ```
 2. Pi will reboot and create its own WiFi network
-3. Connect your printer to this network (default IP: 192.168.4.2)
+3. Connect your printer to this network

 **Option B: WiFi Client Mode**
 1. Edit network configuration: